Church and State

 … segregation by race, gender, status and other explicit means Religious Freedom

-That is a shortlist of discriminatory practices, where sanctions for transgressions are often far more significant than in any part of provincial, criminal or civil law.
-No other business in Canada could practice any of the above, let alone multiple items on that list, without being hauled before the courts.
+That is a short list of discriminatory practices where sanctions for transgressions are often far more significant than in any part of provincial, criminal or civil law.
+Any business in Canada implementing a single item on that list would soon be hauled before the courts or a tribunal.
 It would not matter how altruistic were their overall motives.

-As to the current subject of fund applications, the government is unequivocal about religious organizations parking their discriminatory practices at the boundaries of their belief system if they wish to access public funds.
-It’s astounding that even in the face of all that discrimination, religious groups across Canada still receive massive tax breaks (property) and other grants (e.g. hospital and school systems).
-The following article focuses on the subject as it applies in Australia (link).
-Alberta still funds a sizeable faith-based hospital system where discriminatory practices are allowed.
+Regarding fund applications, the government is unequivocal about religious organizations parking their discriminatory practices at the boundaries of their belief system if they wish to access public funds.
+It’s astounding that despite all the discrimination carried out by religious groups, they still receive massive tax breaks (e.g. property taxes) and other grants (e.g. hospitals and schools) (link).
+Alberta still funds a sizeable faith-based hospital system where many of these discriminatory practices are allowed.

-The best path for religious groups to follow to retain their Charter right to discriminate is to separate themselves from debt forgiveness and taking public funds.
+The best path for religious groups to follow to retain their Charter rights to discriminate is to separate themselves from debt forgiveness and from taking public funds.
 Individual professional groups (e.g. doctors and lawyers) will also need to address these issues.

 In the footer is an excerpt from an article by Dr James C. (Jim) Wallace posted on the Web Site hosted by David Anderson, Conservative MP, for Cyprus Hill/ Grassland (AB).
 Link here to full series of articles from the 4th Parliamentary Forum on Religious Freedom.

-Here is a further article on the subject from Australia: It’s not just Islam, most religions are discriminatory,
+The following article focuses on the subject as it applies in Australia: It’s not just Islam, most religions are discriminatory,

 Harold